Hema-08-web/ORM/README.md

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating movies database using ORM has been executed successfully